josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/c_sharp/c_sharp_basics.md

 }
 ```

-Passing raw arrays (such as byte[]) or string to Godot's C# API requires marshalling which is
+Passing raw arrays (such as `byte[]`) or `string` to Godot's C# API requires marshalling which is
 comparatively pricey.

-The implicit conversion from string to NodePath or StringName incur both the native interop and marshalling
+The implicit conversion from `string` to `NodePath` or `StringName` incur both the native interop and marshalling
-costs as the string has to be marshalled and passed to the respective native constructor.
+costs as the `string` has to be marshalled and passed to the respective native constructor.

 ## Using NuGet packages in Godot

 NuGet packages can be installed and used with Godot,
 as with any C# project.
 Many IDEs are able to add packages directly.
 They can also be added manually by adding the package reference in
-the .csproj file located in the project root:
+the `.csproj` file located in the project root:

-As of Godot 3.2.3, Godot automatically downloads and sets up newly added NuGet
+Godot automatically downloads and sets up newly added NuGet packages
-packages the next time it builds the project.
+the next time it builds the project.

 ## Profiling your C# code